 Can you promote a pawn to a second queen?

 A pawn can be promoted to a second queen once it reaches the enemy’s back rank territory.
 You may have as many pawns promoted to a queen, even if it means promoting all 8 pawns.

 You promote a pawn by advancing it until it arrives on the 8th rank.
 The pawn is then exchanged for a Queen, Bishop, Knight, or Rook depending on your preference.
 Most players choose to promote to a Queen since it is the most powerful piece on the board.

 When a pawn is promoted, where does it go?

-After the pawn reaches the 8th rank, it no longer stays on the board.
-It is exchanged for either a Queen, Bishop, Knight or Rook.
+After the pawn reaches the other side (or the 8th rank), it no longer stays on the board.
+It is exchanged for either a Queen, Bishop, Knight, or Rook.
 That’s why we call it promotion.